-- B-(2) -The ADU must be developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single_family residence. - C.(3) -Adequate off-street parking shall be provided to serve the combined needs of the principle single family dwelling unit and the ADU. - D.(4) Adequate provisions must exist or be made for ingress, egress and turning of vehicles within the site. - E.(5) -Any necessary additional entrances shall be located to the side or rear of the building whenever possible. - F.(6) -Attached ADU shall be designed to allow for reincorporation into the principle dwelling unit.
+- The property and proposed use must conform to the dimensional requirements of a single-family residential lot. - (2) The ADU must be developed in a manner which does not alter the character or appearance of the principal dwelling unit as a single-family residence. - (3) Adequate off-street parking shall be provided to serve the combined needs of the principle single family dwelling unit and the ADU. - (4) Adequate provisions must exist or be made for ingress, egress and turning of vehicles within the site. - (5) Any necessary additional entrances shall be located to the side or rear of the building whenever possible. - (6) Attached ADU shall be designed to allow for reincorporation into the principle dwelling unit.